ar3temis/rearc-quest/README.md

 limit on S3 free tier so could not test.
 But below are the extra steps that I took which were not included when I was working on Part 1,2 and 3.

-**a.
-Creation of an EventBridge schedule to schedule the data fetching lambdas daily**
+- **Creation of an EventBridge schedule to schedule the data fetching lambdas daily**

 <img width="1493" alt="image" src="https://github.com/user-attachments/assets/973239f6-8f72-4d53-9e68-dc92cc345ef4" />

-**b.
-Creation of S3 notifications which would get triggered whenever there is an addition or deletion to the bucket**
+- **Creation of S3 notifications which would get triggered whenever there is an addition or deletion to the bucket**

 <img width="1497" alt="image" src="https://github.com/user-attachments/assets/35548ed7-106e-465b-8833-ada3d3a8f212" />

-**c.
-Publishing of these notifications to an SQS Queue.**
+- **Publishing of these notifications to an SQS Queue.**

-**d.
-Created one more lambda which would get triggered as soon as a message arrived in the SQS Queue.
+- **Created one more lambda which would get triggered as soon as a message arrived in the SQS Queue.
 This lambda was used to trigger the Glue Job for performing data Analysis**